Vivi Castrillon Teases An Eyeful Of Cleavage In Racy New Photo

 The photo captured the model sprawled out in bed.
-She did not use a geotag to indicate her exact location in the upload but in her caption, she shared with fans that she loves Orlando, Florida.
+In her caption, she shared with fans that she loves Orlando, Florida.
 The model posed on the top of a bright white duvet cover that boasted a textured fabric.
 There was a khaki-colored couch behind her and a phone that sat on the nightstand beside the bed.
 The shot was taken at a downward-facing angle and showcased Vivi’s incredible curves.

 She opted for a white dress that was constructed of a delicate lace fabric that popped perfectly against her tanned skin.
 A tag in the post indicated that her sexy choice of attire was from her own company, Vc Dreams Lingerie.
 Vivi wore one of the straps over her trim shoulders, and the other fell near her bicep.
 The perimeter of the garment had scalloped fabric, and its low-cut design teased a generous glimpse of her ample bust.
-Vivi placed one arm in front of her chest and showed off her red-manicured nails.
+Vivi placed one arm in front of her chest and showed off her red manicured nails.

 The bottom of her ensemble was just as hot, and its short length allowed Vivi’s toned thighs to be seen.
 She bent her right leg at her knee and tucked her feet on the bed behind her.

 View this post on Instagram